GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

 <This section is optional, because some VPN vendors can be open source or cloud
 providers that don't require licensing>

-Before you configure your <vendor-name><product-name> for use with Cloud VPN, make sure that the following licenses are available:
+Before you configure your <vendor-name><product-name> for use with HA VPN, make sure that the following licenses are available:

 <Below are some examples.
 Replace with information that applies to the